-Sam Frazier, Jr. can play the harp like Sony Boy Williamson or sing a country tune like Charley Pride, a versatile and rare bluesman from Birmingham, AL.
+Sam Frazier, Jr. can play the harp like Sonny Boy Williamson or sing a country tune like Charley Pride, a versatile and rare bluesman from Birmingham, AL.

 How We Helped: